clarkwalcott/Zephyr-Group9/sprint1DesignDocument.md

 ### Controller Files (API or other)

-1. Twilio - This API will allow the grandma to send messages to the parent, and vis versa
+1. Twilio - This API will allow the grandma to send messages to the parent, and vice versa
 	- This file/API is associated with the grandparent use case, in particular the message section
 2. etc.